johnkou97/johnkou97.github.io/_projects/exomoons.md

 The radial velocity method has been successfully applied to the detection of exoplanets by measuring subtle Doppler shifts caused by a planet's gravitational pull on its host star.
 Extending this method to detect exomoons is an exciting but challenging frontier.
 This chapter focuses on the induced radial velocity signals caused by potential moons orbiting the directly imaged exoplanet β Pictoris b, emphasizing how factors like moon mass and orbital period affect signal strength.

 Using the `exoplanet` module, simulations were performed to explore the effect of moon mass and orbital period on the radial velocity signals.
-For reference, Io—one of Jupiter’s moons—was modeled to illustrate the dynamics of moon-induced radial velocity changes in a familiar system.
+For reference, Io (one of Jupiter’s moons) was modeled to illustrate the dynamics of moon-induced radial velocity changes in a familiar system.
 This approach provided a comparative baseline against hypothetical Earth-mass exomoons orbiting β Pic b.
-The parameters for β Pic b and Io used in the simulations are outlined in Tables 2.1 and 2.2 of the thesis.

 Key assumptions included circular orbits and an inclination of 90° (edge-on).
 This ensured consistency between scenarios while facilitating comparisons between the well-understood Jupiter-Io system and β Pic b.